Gobindpreet9/Machine-Learning/README.md

-# Stock-Prediction
+# Machine-Learning
+This repository contains all of my projects related to machine learning.
-A regression solved using various models by following instructions from "Python Machine Learning By Example" by Yuxi Liu
+Projects: ClusteringNewsgroups, DecisionTrees, KNNProject, LogisticRegression, StockPrediction, TSNE were completed by following instructions from "Python Machine Learning By Example" by Yuxi Liu.
+Project: Titanic was completed by me using help from discussion forum in the Kaggle discussion forum.
+The competition link is https://www.kaggle.com/c/titanic/overview